The Marmots of British Columbia: Wildlife in Canada

 Questions & Answers

-We live in North Vancouver BC and have just today found a yellow marmot that seems to be living in our yard.
-What do we do?
+We live in North Vancouver, BC, and found a yellow marmot that seems to be living in our yard.
+What should we do it?

 It sounds like the marmot is far from home.
 Marmots occasionally climb on to trucks and trains and get transported to new areas, which may have been what happened to the one in your garden.

-You could also contact the City of North Vancouver via their website and ask for suggestions for humane removal of the animal.
+You could also contact the City of North Vancouver via their website and ask for advice on the humane removal of an animal.

 © 2014 Linda Crampton